tensionhead/pyBOAT/README.md

 Tools for time-frequency analysis of noisy time series.
 More details can be found in the accompanying manuscript [Optimal time frequency analysis for biological data - pyBOAT](https://biorxiv.org/cgi/content/short/2020.04.29.067744v3).
-For help, questions or comments please join the official chat at [gitter](https://gitter.im/pyBOATbase/support) or write an email to gregor.moenke@esi-frankfurt.de.
+For help, questions or comments please join the official chat on [gitter](https://gitter.im/pyBOATbase/support) or write an email to gregor.moenke@esi-frankfurt.de.

 <img src="./doc/assets/DataViewerSpectrum.png" alt="DataViewerSpectrum" width="900"/>